-Basic Jung is a series of lectures taking place the first week of each semester during the late afternoon and early evening sessions.
-It is designed to be an intensive introduction to basic Jungian concepts and ways of working for new students and guests wanting a concise presentation of Analytical Psychology.
+Basic Jung is a series of lectures taking place in the first week of each semester in the late afternoon.
+It is designed to be an intensive introduction to basic Jungian concepts and ways of working, particularly for new students and guests wanting a concise presentation of analytical psychology.
 Although designed as a series, each course can be attended independently.

 Stampfenbachstr.
 115, 8006 Zürich

 01 02 Lecture | Stepping Stones on the Journey

 ** This course replaces the originally-scheduled lecture by Kathrin Asper. **

 John Hill, MA

 03 03 Lecture | Individuation and Fairy Tale Drama: Enacting Rituals of Play, Laughter and Tears